ecsyjs/ecsy/docs/README.md

 - Modern Javascript: ES6, classes, modules,...
 - Pool for components and entities

+## Goals
+Our goal is for ECSY to be a lightweight, simple, and performant ECS library that can be easily extended and encoruages open source collaboration.

+ECSY will not ship with features that bind it to a rendering engine or framework.
+Instead, we encourage the community to build framework specific projects like [ecsy-three](https://github.com/MozillaReality/ecsy-three), [ecsy-babylon](https://github.com/kaliber5/ecsy-babylon), and [ecsy-two](https://github.com/joshmarinacci/ecsy-two).

+ECSY does not adhere strictly to "pure ECS design".
+We focus on APIs that push users towards good ECS design like putting their logic in systems and data in components.
+However, we will sometimes break the rules for API ergonomics, performance in a JS context, or integration with non-ECS frameworks.

+ECSY is designed for a community driven ecosystem.
+We encourage users to come up with modular components and systems that can be composed into larger games, apps, and engines.

 # Examples
 - Ball example:
   - three.js: https://ecsy.io/examples/ball-example/three